FolkerKinzel/VCards/src/FolkerKinzel.VCards/Roadmap.md

 =
 - [ ] Make the Value of `TimeZoneProperty` a new class `TzInfo`.
 - [ ] Make `ParameterSection.TimeZone` a new class `TzInfo`.
 - [ ] Add an interface `ITimeZoneConverter` that allows users to inject an object which converts named time zones (e.g. IANA names) to UTC offsets (TimeSpan) when converting from vCard 4.0 to vCard 3.0.
+Make an option for this conversion.
+- [ ] Preserve time zone Parameters in vCard 3.0 and 2.1 using TZ properties and automatic group identifiers.
+ Make an option for it.
+- [ ] Collect TZ properties with groups as TimeZone parameters when parsing.

 =
 - [x] Move `FolkerKinzel.VCards.Models.PropertyParts.GeoCoordinate` to
 `FolkerKinzel.VCards.Models.GeoCoordinate`.
 - [x] Remove the Property `GeoCoordinate.IsUnknown` and make sure instead that GeoCoordinate always points to a valid geographical position.
+- [ ] Preserve geo parameters in vCard 3.0 and 2.1 using GEO properties and automatic group identifiers.
+ Make an option for it.
+- [ ] Collect GEO properties with groups as GeoCoordinate parameters when parsing.

 =
 - [ ] Move `FolkerKinzel.VCards.Models.PropertyParts.PropertyIDMapping` to